 Thirsty Street Trees: Slow Down Stormwater

-When it comes to stormwater, it is time to slow things down.
-Much of our current stormwater infrastructure was designed to quickly divert water to underground sewer systems.
-But times have changed.
-Faced with increasingly unstable weather patterns that bring both frequent flooding as well intermittent droughts, today’s systems are taxed beyond capacity.
-Where to look for solutions?
-We suggest looking right under our noses, at a line in the landscape that is so familiar that it seems almost natural: the street curb.
+When it comes to stormwater, its time to slow things down.
+Much of our stormwater infrastructure was designed to quickly divert water to underground stormwater systems.
+But times have changed: faced with increasingly unstable weather patterns that bring both frequent flooding and intermittent droughts, today’s systems are taxed beyond capacity.
+One solution lies right under our noses, at a line in the landscape that is so familiar and ubiquitous: the street curb.

-This line of travel where water flows at the edge of the street is demarcated by a designed edge that separates water from everything above the curb: trees, plantings, sidewalks, people.
+This line separates water from everything above the curb: trees, plantings, sidewalks, people.
 What if instead of a barrier, we viewed curbs as gateways.
-With intentional breaks in the curb, the curb can function to redirect water toward thirsty trees in stressed urban conditions.
-Consider the ability a tree single has to take up 13,000 gallons of water annually alongside the fact there are an estimated 6,000 miles of curbs in New York City alone.
-Curb design focused on trees rather than storm drains taps into trees as a natural powerhouse for water uptake, pollutant processing, microclimate cooling, and oxygenation!!
+Intentional breaks in the curb can redirect water toward thirsty trees in stressed urban conditions.
+Consider a tree can take up 13,000 gallons of water annually, and there are an estimated 6,000 miles of curbs in New York City alone.
+Tree-focused curb design is better for water uptake, pollutant processing, microclimate cooling, and oxygenation!!

 written by Lori Ball Horton